-Suppose you are a fan of outdoor activities such as camping, trekking, hiking, and hunting.
+Suppose you are a fan of outdoor activities such as camping, trucking, hiking, and hunting.
 In that case, you know that some situations and conditions may be encountered outdoors that are not that favorable or expected.

 One of which is doing those activities in the dark or night.
 Humans’ vision at night or during dark conditions is not that good as it is during the morning when the lighting condition is bright.